R300-AI/ITRI-AI-Hub/docs/genio-evk.md

 <img src="assets/images/pages/genio_510_demonstration_workflow.png" width="780"/>
 </div>

-Additionally, once the board is properly set up, you can perform model inference using Native Frameworks, ArmNN, or NeuronRT, each of which utilizes different computational resources.
-You can quickly set up these two environments by following the guidelines in the rest of this document. **Native Frameworks (TFLite)** primarily relies on the CPU for inference. **ArmNN** can accelerate inference by optimizing both the CPU and GPU, resulting in faster and more efficient processing compared to running inference without ArmNN. **NeuronRT** leverages the MediaTek Deep Learning Accelerator (MDLA) or Vision Processor (VP) for high-performance inference.
+Additionally, once the board is properly set up, model inference can be performed using Native Frameworks, ArmNN, or NeuronRT.
+These environments can be quickly set up by following the guidelines in the rest of this document. **Native Frameworks (TFLite)** primarily relies on the CPU for inference. **ArmNN** accelerates inference by optimizing both the CPU and GPU, resulting in faster and more efficient processing compared to running inference without ArmNN. **NeuronRT** leverages the MediaTek Deep Learning Accelerator (MDLA) or Vision Processor (VP) for high-performance inference.
 For practical examples, please refer to the [Model Zoo](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo).

 ### References